Cancelled Flights Compensation in the EU up to €600: Your Ultimate Guide

 Skycop has embarked on a mission to make sure that every single passenger, who’s experienced flight delays, cancellations or overbooking, gets compensation from the airlines.
 Our team of highly trained professionals with 10+ years of experience in the aviation, legal and finance business are here to help you receive your compensation in the fastest and easiest way possible.

-When are you not entitled to cancelled flight compensation?
+When are you not entitled to claim compensation for cancelled flights?

 1) Flight cancelled more than 14 days prior